Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • shallow breathing.

-• acute renal and hepatic failure develops;
+• acute renal and liver failure develops;

 • pulmonary edema;

-• the emerging and increasing feeling of suffocation;
+• emerging and intensifying feeling of suffocation;

 • strong pressure behind the sternum;